SixArm/consulting-agreement/README.md

 ### Prior Invention Positive Verification

-The expression "Prior Invention Positive Verification" means a decision process that the parties agree to use in order to determine whether a work is a Prior Invention.
+The expression "Prior Invention Positive Verification" shall mean a decision process that the parties agree to use in order to determine whether a work is a Prior Invention.
 If the decision process results in a true output, then the process is a prior invention; if the decision process has a false output or any other output or cannot be completed, then the process is not used in the determination.

 When the process has a true output then a work is a prior invention.
 When the